 What is an SR-22 certificate?

-An SR-22 is proof of insurance that an insurance company sends to the South Dakota DPS.
+An SR-22 is proof of insurance that an insurance company sends to the South Dakota Department of Public Safety (DPS).
 SR-22s are usually ordered after a driver has been convicted of a DUI, but they are often ordered after a driver has been convicted of driving without insurance.

 The minimum amount of time a driver must have an SR-22 in South Dakota is three years.
 If they cancel their policy within that time frame, their insurance company is legally required to notify the DPS, which will then suspend their driver’s license and revoke their registration.